benradstone/wandisco-documentation-ldm/docs/operation-ui.md

 1. Upload your new license.
 1. Review the license preview and ensure it is correct before selecting **Upload**.

-   The License panel displays your new limits and license expiry date.
+   The License panel displays your license limits and expiry date.
 We'll notify you when it's time to renew your license.

 ## How the UI works